-Normally I don’t freak out too much about screen time and the kids.
+Normally I don’t freak out too much about kids and technology.
 I am a believer in all things in moderation and my kids have a good balance of outdoors play, extra curricular activities and play dates as well as some chill out time watching TV and iPads.

 But two weeks ago the unthinkable happened at our house – our internet got disconnected.
 And with the loss of internet came no more TV.
 We’re a Netflix and YouTube tribe and haven’t bothered repairing our TV antenna for free to air access since we moved in so there that is.